Bread for diabetics considers two factors; the overall carb load and the roundedness of our meals. Glycaemic starches are killers.

 "Whole grain" loaves made using this partly refined flour cannot be considered allowable bread for diabetics; it will still affect the blood glucose negatively.
 Each person must test themselves since we all react differently.

-"Sourdough bread has a GI rating of 54 and a GL rating of 8, while a loaf made from white wheat flour has a glycemic index rating of 71 and a load of 9."
+"Sourdough bread has a GI rating of 54 and a GL of 8; while a loaf made from white wheat flour has a glycemic index rating of 71 and a load of 9."

 - Medical News today

 Since these figures were almost certainly determined using sourdough bread baked with commercial "wholemeal" flour, we can expect that a loaf using 100% would be significantly lower still.
-I have been unable to find the figures but I expect the GI to be less than 50.
+I have been unable to find the figures but I expect the GI with all the bran and wheatgerm oil to be less than 50.

 Stable diabetics with an A1c below 7 may be able to enjoy half or even one slice of sourdough bread baked with true 100% wholemeal flour; in the context of a high fibre meal with extra protein and fat.